learn-co-curriculum/devops-m0-linux-overview/README.md

 > Note: These are only *Linux servers*, the marketshare for *Linux desktop* would look different

-Linus went ahead and made his creation completely free and open-source, in contrast to UNIX.
+Linus went ahead and made his creation completely free and open-source, in contrast to *UNIX*.
 This had the advantage that programmers everywhere could use *Linux* to design their own custom operating systems, including the aforementioned distros, as well as other operating systems, like *Android*.

 Even then, however, *Linux* needed more than just the kernel if it wanted to succeed.
 That's where the *GNU* project came in.